hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 You need your own firmware for your own design.
 PC0 will help you, but you need to be well informed about QMK.

-The official codebase of `master` branch now lacks RP2040 (Raspberry Pi Pico's MPU) support, so you need to use `develop` branch at least.
-Also, P2PPCB mainboards require special code for their own hardware.
+P2PPCB mainboards require special code for their own hardware.
 I have prepared the codebase which handles the custom hardware:
 <https://github.com/hajimen/qmk_firmware/tree/p2ppcb>.
 Fork the `p2ppcb` branch for your own design.

 ## Requirements: Create your own design

-- A 3D printing service of HP Multi Jet Fusion (MJF) <https://www.hp.com/us-en/printers/3d-printers/products/multi-jet-technology.html>
+- A 3D printing service shop

+As the printing material, HP Multi Jet Fusion (MJF) <https://www.hp.com/us-en/printers/3d-printers/products/multi-jet-technology.html> and
-Some SLAs also do a good job, some don't.
-The price is very attractive compared to MJF, so it's worth a try if you are going to do a lot of trial-and-error iterations.
-However, I recommend that you have an MJF output in your hand to evaluate the quality of the others.
-P2PPCB Starter Kit is a good choice :-).
+Somos® Ledo 6060 are well tested.
+In many cases, the latter is much cheaper.

-There are many 3D printing services of MJF in the world.
+There are many 3D printing service shops of MJF in the world.
 [Shapeways](https://www.shapeways.com/) (North America and Europe), [DMM.make](https://make.dmm.com/) (Japan), [WENEXT](https://www.wenext.com/) (China),
 [JLCPCB](https://jlcpcb.com/) (China) etc.
 Pick a good one for you.
-I always use WENEXT and JLCPCB.
+I always use JLCPCB.

+In most cases, 3D printing service shop will give you a warning about too thin walls.
+In most cases, I don't recommend you to fix it.
+You must have the ability to identify real limits if you want to make an elaborated design.
+Failure teaches success.

 - P2PPCB components by DecentKeyboards <https://www.etsy.com/shop/DecentKeyboards>